sartaj/esops/README.md

 }
 ```

 5. Run `npm install` or `yarn`, watch how all the config files are generated.
+Notice how all of the config files are ignored by git. 🙌🏾

-The `prepare` hook in `npm` will run esops on every publish and dev install.
+_note:_ The `prepare` hook in `npm` will run esops on every publish and dev install.

 ## Setup